StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 ### Training period

 The AAD will need to train on your data before it can begin reporting anomalies.
 With data collected in 1 minute buckets, the AAD requires a 2-hour training period.
-If historic data exists for relevant metric streams, this will also be used for training the AAD.
+If historic data exists for relevant metric streams, this is also used for training the AAD.
 In this case, the first results can be expected within an hour.
 Up to three days of data are used for training.
 After the initial training, the AAD will continuously refine its model and adapt to any changes in the data.

 For weekly seasonality, the training period needs to be extended to at least three weeks of data.
 With fine-grained metrics data, this puts a considerable load on the metrics store.
 The access pattern is quite different from other typical metric data uses.
 Enabling weekly seasonality therefore must be validated, in order to prevent degraded performance.